Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Results

-In the $D_{\rm cyl}=\SI{0.75}{\um}$ case ($D_{\rm cyl}/L=3$, Fig.~\ref{fig:Confinement}B and movie pf16\_d300.mp4), the larger diameter allows filaments to reorient and organize into bottle-brush-like aggregates (BBs) where filament plus ends are oriented radially outward from the cylinder axis, forming a hedgehog line defect capped by half asters (Fig.~\ref{fig:Confinement}B2).
-Walking leaves motors highly concentrated along the line defects (Fig.~\ref{fig:Confinement}B3) and the radial hedgehog structure of BBs is evidenced by a negative local nematic order parameter (Fig.~\ref{fig:Confinement}B4, blue line).
+Next we increased the diameter of the cylinder to $D_{\rm cyl}/L=3$ ($D_{\rm cyl}=\SI{0.75}{\um}$) to weaken the confinement (Fig.~\ref{fig:Confinement}B and movie video7.mp4).
+Here the polarity-sorted bilayers are not present, because the larger cylinder diameter allows filaments to reorient and organize into bottle-brush-like aggregates (BBs).
+In the bottle brushes, filament plus ends are oriented radially outward from the cylinder axis, forming a hedgehog line defect capped by half asters (Fig.~\ref{fig:Confinement}B2).
+Motors become highly concentrated along the line defects at the center of the cylinder (Fig.~\ref{fig:Confinement}B3).
+The radial hedgehog structure of BBs is evidenced by a negative local nematic order parameter (Fig.~\ref{fig:Confinement}B4, blue line).
 The splayed nature of the BBs produces a lower relative packing fraction of $\sim 2.5$ times the vapor when compared to the PSBs (Fig.~\ref{fig:Confinement}B4, red line).